Online vs. On-Site Norwegian Courses: Which One Is Right for You?

 Students preparing for Norskprøven who need intensive preparation and guidance.

-Quality Assurance: Are Both Formats Approved?
+Are Both Course Formats Officially Approved?

 At Language Power International AS, our online and on-site courses are both fully accredited and accepted by UDI for citizenship and residency applications.